DeveloperMxrlin/StreamInteraction/README.md

 ## Installation

-1. Purchase the StreamInteraction Plugin at (...) and download it
+1. Purchase the StreamInteraction Plugin at SpigotMC and download it
 2. Place the JAR file in the plugins folder of your Spigot server.
 3. Restart your server.